Tuesday, August 19, 2025

 Using high amounts of sunscreen.
 Utilizing enough sunscreen to obstruct UV rays might stop vitamin D absorption.

 Having darker skin.
-People who have darker skin should be exposed to sunlight longer to absorb enough vitamin D. [Read more Be bright, eat right for a healthier brain]
+People who have darker skin should be exposed to sunlight longer to absorb enough vitamin D.

 Ambient temperature.
 Warm skin absorbs the sun’s rays better than cold skin.